Table of Contents

 - electromyographic and muscle biopsy abnormalities.

 NSIP is the second most common form of interstitial lung disease.
-Of the two subtypes, the fibrotic pattern is the common one.
 It mainly affects adults aged 40–50 years, with a slight female predilection.

 Systemic sclerosis, on the other hand, affects three people per 100,000 in the general population.
 The disease has a slight predilection for women ranging 40–50 years in age.
 Lung involvement is one of the most common complications of scleroderma, being evident in 53% of patients with systemic sclerosis and 35% of patients with cutaneous sclerosis.

 Dermatomyositis and polymyositis are rare diseases with a prevalence of 0.5–8.4 cases per million people of the population.
 They are associated with people of all ages.
-Two peaks are observe:, one at young ages of 5–10 years and another one at 50 years.
+Two peaks are observed: the first peak is around 5–10 years of age and the second peak is around 50 years.
 They have a female to male ratio of 2:1, with black women being affected more.
 Lung involvement precedes other system involvement in up to 30–40% of dermatomyositis and polymyositis.

 - Family history and genetic predisposition is more pronounced in dermatomyositis and polymyositis where there is an association with HLA-DR3/5/7 mutations.